-The Gulf of Carpentaria coastal zone is a key ecological feature of the North Marine Region due to its productivity, presence of aggregations of marine life (including several endemic species) and comparatively high biodiversity.
+The Gulf of Carpentaria ecological feature of the North Marine Region due to its productivity, presence of aggregations of marine life (including several endemic species) and comparatively high biodiversity.
 Nutrient inflow from rivers leads to higher productivity and more diverse and abundant biota in this area than elsewhere in the North Marine Region.
-In the North Marine Region, the pressure assessed as of concern for the Gulf of Carpentaria coastal zone is marine debris.
-The pressures assessed as of potential concern for the Gulf of Carpentaria coastal zone are physical habitat modification (offshore construction), extraction of living resources (illegal, unreported and unregulated fishing), changes in hydrological regimes, sea level rise, changes in sea temperature, ocean acidification and physical habitat modification (storm events).
-The Gulf of Carpentaria coastal zone is a priority for conservation efforts because it is a key ecological feature that supports diverse marine life, that is facing pressures assessed as of concern and of potential concern, and about which there is a lack of data (DSEWPC 2012).
+In the North Marine Region, the concern for the Gulf of Carpentaria coastal zone is marine debris.
+The pressures assessed as of concern for the Gulf of Carpentaria coastal zone are physical habitat modification (offshore construction), extraction of living resources (illegal, unreported and unregulated fishing), changes in hydrological regimes, sea level rise, changes in sea temperature, acidification and events).
+The Gulf of Carpentaria coastal zone is a priority efforts because it is a key ecological feature that supports diverse marine life, that is facing pressures potential concern, and about which there is a lack of data (DSEWPC 2012).